 Many times, potential clients aren’t sure how to make a buying decision.
 They need guidance and advice.
 They often turn to search engines and ask questions like, “What’s the best hosting company for entrepreneurs?”

 That’s where you can use content marketing to teach people.
-For example, if you’re a business coach that specializes in helping women create their own websites, you need to be advising them.
+If you’re a business coach that specializes in helping women create their own websites, you need to be advising them.
 You could tackle topics like this on your blog:

-- 6 Things Your Hosting Company Won’t Tell You (So you can share how to shop for a hosting company)
+- 6 Things Your Hosting Company Won’t Tell You (Teach them how to shop for a hosting company)

 - Is Your Website Copy Turning Off Potential Clients?
-(So you can show the importance of website copy)
+(Teach them the importance of website copy)

-- 7 Signs You Need to Redesign Your Website (So you can educate about poorly designed websites)
+- 7 Signs You Need to Redesign Your Website (Teach them about poorly designed websites)

 Keep Developing New Content